LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: (L2P) Framework

 \subsection{General Library Overview}

 L2P provides a comprehensive suite of tools for PDDL model creation and validation.
 The Builder classes enable users to prompt the LLM to generate essential components of a PDDL domain, such as types, predicates, and actions, along with their parameters, preconditions, and effects.
 It also supports task specification, including objects, initial, and goal states that correspond to the given domain.
 L2P features a customized Feedback Builder class that incorporates both LLM-generated feedback and human input, or a combination of the two.
-Additionally, the library includes a syntax validation tool that detects common PDDL syntax errors, using this feedback to improve the accuracy of the generated models—as illustrated in Figure \ref{fig:formal-specification}, which shows how LLM feedback can be used to refine a PDDL problem specification.
-L2P is now publicly available for pip installation and can be found at: \textbf{https://github.com/AI-Planning/l2p}
+Additionally, the library includes a syntax validation tool that detects common PDDL syntax errors, using this feedback to improve the accuracy of the generated models---as illustrated in Figure \ref{fig:formal-specification}, which shows how LLM feedback can be used to refine a PDDL problem specification.